 You are just desperate for company, love and for your loneliness to go away so you give a lot of what you need because that’s your perspective, and you give it because you think that’s what everyone needs too But you don’t get it back Because the truth is that’s not what everyone needs Or wants

 Wow, time to reevaluate my beliefs and the saying, “Do unto others…”.
 What am I doing unto myself?
-Everything in excess is poison, even giving of myself to the point that my emotional investment breaks my bank when I feel unreciprocated.
+Everything in excess is poison, even giving of myself to the point that my emotional investment breaks my bank when I feel it has not earned me so much as positive inter-personal relationships, let alone appreciation or kindness.
+The emotional starvation albeit coupled with the satiation of fulfilment from having been kind is not sustainable.
 In that regard, I decided to do —

-only that which makes me feel good about myself Reducing how much I invest in people, especially in those that don’t bring value to my life, or worse still, make me feel less than satisfied with myself.
+only that which makes me feel good about myself Reducing investing in people, especially those that don’t bring value to my life, and housekeeping the mean-spirited that bring me down.

 in only as much measure as I can emotionally afford Not over-stretching myself in time, effort and money as these are all means of getting emotionally invested.
-Once the investment is less, it’s easier to adopt the “send and forget” strategy I use for e-mail (viz. deleting the message from my sent mail so I forget having sent it before it gets filed in long-term memory), and delete all memory of having made the investment.
-That way you’re not expecting dividends as in you’re not awaiting reciprocity you might never get, and can move on with your life, and it’s easier because the investment was from your emotional petty cash.
+It’s easier investing from my emotional petty cash followed up with deleting the transaction details, such as the “send and forget” strategy I use for e-mail (viz. deleting the message from my sent mail so I forget having sent it before it gets committed to long-term memory) .
+I’m not expecting one to be beholden to me in any event, but it eliminates the anticipation of common decency which I might never get, and can thus move on with my life.

 unto myself as I would do unto others Which is, to protect, nurture and pay heed to the needs of my inner child like a loving, caring, affectionate and doting parent.

 Which then begs the question, is that the right thing to do?
 My go to is this blog post from which I have derived that right and wrong are societal constructs whose definitions are constantly changing, so I am not afraid or embarrassed to follow my internal compass.
 When I brought this up, I was asked with good reason, “But isn’t embarrassment a reflection of social constructs, rather than good or bad?”
-Fortunately I am privileged enough to not have that to worry about, as I answer to no one but myself.
+Fortunately I’m privileged enough to be a free spirit.

 So armed with recent beliefs that —